oracle-livelabs/developer/multicloud-azuredevops-oracledb/createdatabase/createdatabase.md

 * You have an Oracle Cloud account.

-## Task 1: Create an Oracle Autonomous Database if necessary and download the connection information (wallet)
+## Task 1: Create an Oracle Autonomous Database if necessary, download the connection information (wallet), and create user and table.

 If you have a database instance already, you may skip this task.